haskell-github-trust/replace-megaparsec/README.md

 ## Why would we want to do pattern matching and substitution with parsers instead of regular expressions?

-* Parsers have a nicer syntax than
+* Haskell parsers have a nicer syntax than
   [regular expressions](https://en.wikipedia.org/wiki/Regular_expression),
   which are notoriously
   [difficult to read](https://en.wikipedia.org/wiki/Write-only_language).